Separating and Collapsing Electoral Control Types: Preliminaries

-We take the following definition from~\cite{hem-hem-men:j:search-versus-decision} (which itself is taking parts from earlier papers) to help us define the (constructive) control problems (in the nonunique-winner model) succinctly.\footnote{ Note: Regarding the the partition-based control types, in the following definition and elsewhere in the paper we sometimes we will speak of elections whose candidate set is $C'$ but whose votes, due to candidate partitioning and/or first-round candidate eliminations, are over a set $C \supseteq C'$.
-As is standard in the literature, in such cases we always take this to mean that the votes are each masked down to just the candidates in $C'$. }
+We take the following definition from~\citeA{hem-hem-men:j:search-versus-decision} (which itself is taking parts from earlier papers) to help us define the (constructive) control problems (in the nonunique-winner model) succinctly.\footnote{ Regarding the partition-based control types, in Definition~\ref{d:control-types} and elsewhere in the paper we sometimes will speak of elections whose candidate set is $C'$ but whose votes, due to candidate partitioning and/or first-round candidate eliminations, are over a set $C \supseteq C'$.
+As is standard in the literature, in such cases we always take this to mean that the votes are each restricted to just the candidates in $C'$. }

-\begin{definition}[see~\cite{hem-hem-men:j:search-versus-decision}] Let $\cale$ be an election system. \begin{enumerate} \item In the \textbf{constructive control by adding candidates} problem for $\cale$ (denoted by $\caledash\ccacnuw$), we are given two disjoint sets of candidates $C$ and $A$, $V$ a collection of votes over $C \cup A$, a candidate $p \in C$, and a nonnegative integer $k$.
+\begin{definition}[see~\citeR{hem-hem-men:j:search-versus-decision}] Let $\cale$ be an election system. \begin{enumerate} \item In the \textbf{constructive control by adding candidates} problem for $\cale$ (denoted by $\caledash\ccacnuw$), we are given two disjoint sets of candidates $C$ and $A$, $V$ a collection of votes over $C \cup A$, a candidate $p \in C$, and a nonnegative integer $k$.
 We ask if there is a set $A' \subseteq A$ such that (i)~$\|A'\| \leq k$ and (ii)~$p$ is a winner of $\cale$ election $(C\cup A', V)$.

-\item In the \textbf{constructive control by unlimited adding candidates} problem for $\cale$ (denoted by $\caledash\ccuacnuw$), we are given two disjoint sets of candidates $C$ and $A$, $V$ a collection of votes over $C \cup A$, and a candidate $p \in C$.
-We ask if there is a set $A' \subseteq A$ such that $p$ is a winner of $\cale$ election $(C\cup A', V)$.\footnote{ This control type only differs from the former in the limit imposed by $k$.
-Historically, this version was defined first, but the abovementioned one was introduced to be symmetric with the control types that follow in this definition.}